MROH/simple_shell/README.md

-This is a 0x16.
+This is our 0x16 task.
 C - Simple Shell project for ALX programme

 Authors:
 *Onyango Henry